Coco Gauff: 2026: Major semifinals, Cincinnati champion

+Gauff then entered Toronto as the fourth seed where fell in three sets to Elena Rybakina in the semifinal.
+It was their second match in four years.
+Gauff then won her fourth WTA 1000 title in Cincinnati, defeating compatriot Jessica Pegula in straight sets.

+Gauff advanced to the semifinal of 2026 US Open before being eliminated by Elena Rybakina.

 Rivalries

 Iga Świątek

-Gauff and Iga Świątek have met 15 times since 2021, with Świątek controlling the head-to-head 11–4.
+Gauff and Iga Świątek have met 16 times since 2021, with Świątek controlling the head-to-head 11–5.
 Gauff lost to Świątek in her first major final at the 2022 French Open championships.
 They met again in the 2023 French Open quarterfinal, and the 2024 French Open semifinal, with Świątek winning each time.
-Gauff has won their last three meetings, including the 2024 WTA Finals.
+Gauff has won their last four meetings, including the 2024 WTA Finals and most recently at the 2026 United Cup.

 Aryna Sabalenka

-Gauff and Aryna Sabalenka have developed a noteworthy rivalry, competing in multiple Grand Slam finals.
+Gauff and Aryna Sabalenka have developed a noteworthy rivalry, competing in multiple major finals.
 Their contrasting demeanors and styles of play shine throughout in their matches.
-The two have met 12 times since 2020, with their head-to-head record tied at 6–6.
+The two have met 13 times since 2020, with Sabalenka having the edge in their head-to-head at 7–6.
 Gauff won her first major title by defeating Sabalenka in the 2023 US Open final.
 Sabalenka would then defeat Gauff on her way to defending her title in the 2024 Australian Open semifinal.
-Gauff would defeat Sabalenka in the 2024 WTA Finals semifinal on her way to winning the tournament.
+Gauff defeated Sabalenka in the 2024 WTA Finals semifinal on her way to winning the tournament.
 Gauff would then win her second major title at the 2025 French Open by defeating Sabalenka in three sets.
 After a close first set, Sabalenka avenged her French Open loss by knocking Gauff out of the 2025 WTA Finals where Gauff was the defending champion in straight sets.
+Gauff and Sabalenka would face off in the 2026 Miami final, where Sabalenka defeated Gauff in three sets.

 Playing style and coaching

-Hard courts and clay are Gauff's favorite surfaces.
-Although many analysts would describe her as an "opportunistic counterpuncher," she describes herself as having a highly aggressive playing style and a powerful serve, while on the defensive side she uses her athleticism and speed to remain in points.
+While hard court is Gauff's favorite surface, she has yielded her best results on clay.
+Although many analysts would describe her as an "opportunistic counterpuncher", she describes herself as having a highly aggressive playing style and a powerful serve, while on the defensive side she uses her athleticism and speed to remain in points.

 From July 2023 to September 2024 her coach was Brad Gilbert.
 Gilbert encouraged Gauff to put high, heavy topspin on her ball and to chase down balls in every corner of the court.
 In September 2024 Gauff hired coach Matt Daly, who has focused on improving her serve and forehand with a grip on her racket that is closer to the eastern backhand style rather than the more frequently used continental style.
-On August 20, 2025, Gauff replaced Daly with Gavin MacMillan, a biomechanics specialist who helped rescue world No. 1 Aryna Sabalenka's serve.
+In August 2025, Gauff replaced Daly with Gavin MacMillan, a biomechanics specialist who helped rescue Aryna Sabalenka's serve.